-Both Menu Item fields currently contain the same numerical information because the Menu Editor does not yet support symbols.

-Item Type

-The Item Type section of the window indicates whether the selected menu item is a popup, normal, or separator menu item.
-Following is a description of each menu item type.

-Popup A popup menu is a menu item that has a sub-menu.
+Note: Both Menu Item fields currently contain the same numerical information because the Menu Editor does not yet support symbols.
+Item Type The Item Type normal, or sepa section of the window indicates whether the selected menu item is a popup, arator menu item.
+Following is a description of each menu item type. Рорир A popup menu is a menu item that has a sub-menu.
 When you select a popup menu, another menu appears.
 Normal A normal menu item is an item that performs a function when selected.
 Separator A separator menu item is a horizontal line that separates menu items to logically group menu items with similar functions.
 When a separator is selected from the menu item list, the Item Text and Item ID fields are always empty because they do not apply to separators.

-Attributes

-The options in the Attributes section allow you to specify how the selected menu item will appear in the menu.
-Use the check boxes to select the desired menu item characteristic.
-Following is a description of each option.
+Attributes The options in appear in the m Following is a the Attributes section allow you to specify how the selected menu item will nenu.
+Use the check boxes to select the desired menu item characteristic. description of each option.
 Checked When the Checked option is selected, the menu item appears in the menu with a check mark beside it.
 This is a graphic only and does not affect the functionality of the menu item.
 Note: Top level menu items cannot be checked.
 Grayed When the Grayed option is selected, the menu item text appears in gray instead of black.
 This option also makes the menu item inactive.
 Inactive When the Inactive option is selected, the menu item appears unchanged in the menu.
 However, this option prevents the menu item from being selected.

-Break Styles The options in the Break Styles section control the positioning of the menu items.
-The break styles you choose affects the selected menu item and all menu items that follow that item.
-Following is a description of the available options.
+Break Styles The options in break styles yo item.
+Followin the Break Styles section control the positioning of the menu items.
+The u choose affects the selected menu item and all menu items that follow that ng is a description of the available options.

-Using the Menu Editor Window 251

 Help The Help break option positions the selected menu to the far right of the menu bar.
 This option is available only for top-level menus.
 Menu For top-level menu items, the Menu break option begins a new line in the menu bar, positioning the selected menu item on the far left.
 In a popup menu, this break option creates a new column, positioning the selected menu item at the beginning of the new column.
 Note The Menu option overrides the Menu Bar option.
 Menu Bar For top-level menu items, the Menu Bar break option performs the same function as the Menu break option.
 In a popup menu, the Menu Bar break option creates a new column, beginning with the selected menu item and places a vertical line between the columns.